UniMath/UniMath/INSTALL.md

 ```
 (Ubuntu 21.10 provides coq version 8.12.0.)

-Alternatively, if you wish to compile a version of coq known to work with Unimath, you may install ocaml with the
+Alternatively, if you wish to compile a version of coq known to work with Unimath, you may install OCaml with the
 following shell command.

 ```bash
  sudo apt-get install build-essential git ocaml ocaml-nox ocaml-native-compilers camlp5 libgtk2.0 libgtksourceview2.0 liblablgtk-extras-ocaml-dev ocaml-findlib libnum-ocaml-dev emacs
 ```
-Now proceed with [Installation of ProofGeneral](#installation-of-proofgeneral-all-operating-systems) and [Installing UniMath](#installing-unimath) below.
+Now proceed with [Installation of Proof General](#installation-of-proofgeneral-all-operating-systems) and [Installing UniMath](#installing-unimath) below.

 ### Preparing for the installation under Arch Linux or Manjaro Linux

-Under Arch Linux or Manjaro Linux you may install ocaml and Emacs  with the following
+Under Arch Linux or Manjaro Linux you may install OCaml and Emacs  with the following
 shell commands.

 ```bash